gemma-martinez/attrition_analysis/README.md

 # Employee Attrition Analysis

-An individual project focused on analyzing employee attrition.
+An individual project focused on analyzing which factors impact employee attrition and identifying potential areas for HR intervention.

 ## 🔍 Project Overview